PlatONnetwork/docs/docs/加入 PlatON 网络.md

 ## Overview

-Currently PlatON  has two public networks.
-One is the PlatON main network that has not yet been officially launched and operates independently.
-The chain ID is 100.

-The other is the test network Baleyworld, which has been officially launched on 2020-2-20 Beijing time, and is open to developers.
-The chain ID is 103.
+The PlatON mainnet was officially launched on April 12, 2021 Beijing time, with ChainID of 100.